winf-hsos/webengineering/week02/README.md

 # First Steps with CSS (`01_html_with_first_css.html`)

+The following explanation references the source file [`00_html_scaffold.html`](https://github.com/winf-hsos/webengineering/blob/master/week02/01_html_with_first_css.html).

+## HTML sets the structure, CSS the design

 The HTML above shows in a browser, but the style of it can be improved.
-Fortunately, we have a great way to style HTML-elements: CSS (Cascading Style Sheets).
+Fortunately, we have a great way to style HTML elements: **Cascading Style Sheets** or short **CSS**.